DYRM-DTV

-DYRM-DTV (channel 26) is a digital-only television station of Philippine television in Iloilo City, Philippines, owned and operated by Broadcast Enterprises and Affiliated Media, Inc. The station maintains a transmitter facility along Piña-Tamborong-Alaguisoc Road, Brgy.
+DYRM-DTV (channel 26) is a digital-only television station of Philippine television in Guimaras, Philippines, owned and operated by Broadcast Enterprises and Affiliated Media, Inc. The station maintains a transmitter facility along Piña-Tamborong-Alaguisoc Road, Brgy.
 Alaguisoc, Jordan, Guimaras, at the former Globe cell site.

 History

 It was started as Cinema Television (or CTV-26) in 1995.
 It was also the first UHF station to be inspired by a movie television.
 And on year 1997, it had its broadcast rights form E!, an American-cable network channel that features fashion and lifestyle show, which is lately known as E!
 Philippines.
-But in the year 2003 RMN decided to cancel its operation to TV network, citing financial constraints and poor ratings.
+But in the year 2003 RMN decided to cancel its operation to TV network.